GENERAL INFORMATION LETTER –

-Have you ever wondered why your child does or doesn’t do certain things?
-Especially when you see other children doing or not doing those things.
-Well Farmyard has started a blog page and these blogs are filled with well-researched, tried and tested information.
+Have you ever wondered why your child does or does not do certain things?
+Especially when you see other children doing or not doing those things… Well, Farmyard has a blog, and it is filled with well-researched, tried, and tested information.
 These compiled pieces will hopefully give you some clarity on how to deal with a few serious and sometimes funny situations that you may find yourself dealing with.
-You will find this blog at https://kidsmanual.wordpress.com Happy reading!
+You will find these blogs at https://kidsmanual.wordpress.com Happy reading!

 WhatsApp and broadcast groups

-We would love to be able to give you the opportunity to have a peek at all the fun your child gets up to this year.
-To enable us to do so, in an efficient and easy manner, we will be setting up a WhatsApp group for every class.
+We love to allow you the opportunity to have a peek at all the fun your child gets up to during the year.
+To enable us to do so, and efficiently and easily, we have set up a WhatsApp group for every class.

-To ensure the success of the orange, green and blue class groups, we will be laying down very stringent ground rules that we do insist that you follow.
+To ensure the success of the WhatsApp groups, we will be laying down very stringent ground rules that we need to insist that you follow.

 Ground rules are as follows:

-*Please do not post messages on the group that do not pertain to the group as a whole.
+*Please do not post messages on the group that do not pertain to the group.
 If you have an enquiry, please WhatsApp your child’s teacher directly or make contact via the school number.

-*Messages may only be posted during the Farmyard business hours - 6:30 to 18:00 Monday to Friday.
-We do not want our dedicated and hardworking teachers, who work very long hours, to feel like their personal time is being violated, and no consideration is being taken into account that each teacher has her own family and responsibilities after hours.
+*Messages may only be posted during Farmyard business hours - 6:30 to 17:00 Monday to Friday.
+We do not want our dedicated and hardworking teachers, who work long hours, to feel as if they have no personal time.
+Please remember that each teacher has her own family and responsibilities after hours.

-*Please remain considerate and diplomatic at all times when communication on the group.
+*Please always remain considerate and diplomatic when communicating on the group.
 Consideration to one another’s religion and culture is of utmost importance to us.

 Informal report back about your child’s day:

-If you wish to discuss any matter whatsoever, and the teacher isn’t available, feel free to talk to Rika or Martie.
-We always aim for excellence and will gladly follow up any problems that you may encounter.
-Our office door is always open to our parents, children and staff.
+If you wish to discuss any matter whatsoever, and the teacher is not available, feel free to talk to Rika, Martie or Cindy.
+We always aim for excellence and will gladly follow up with any problems that you may encounter.
+Our office door is always open to our parents, children, and staff.

-We do not use the ‘message book’ system as a report back on the child’s day, as this system is ineffective and time consuming and the teacher would prefer to spend all her time teaching, playing, bonding with, assessing and caring for the learners in her class.
-A lot gets lost in translation when it comes to hastily written messages, so we prefer personal, face-to-face feedback.
+We do not use the ‘message book’ system as a report back on your child’s day.
+We find that this system is ineffective and time-consuming, and the teacher would prefer to spend all her time teaching, playing, bonding with, assessing and caring for the learners in her class.
+A lot gets lost in translation when it comes to a hastily written message, so we prefer personal, face-to-face feedback.

 PERMISSION FOR INDIVIDUALS, OTHER THAN A PARENT, TO COLLECT A LEARNER FROM FARMYARD

 On your first day at Farmyard, you will receive a purple form to complete and sign.
-On this form you will list the names AND ID NUMBERS of any individuals who will fetch your child from Farmyard on a regular basis.
-This person must then present his/her ID, especially in the beginning of the year or until the Farmyard staff members recognize the listed person on sight.
-Kindly complete and sign the form in the classroom and hand it back to the teacher, even if you do not want to list anyone.
+On this form, you will list the names AND ID NUMBERS of any individuals who will fetch your child from Farmyard regularly.
+This person must then present his/her ID when fetching your child, especially at the beginning of the year or until the Farmyard staff members recognize the listed person by sight.
+Kindly complete and sign the form in the classroom and hand it back to the teacher, even if you do not have a name to add to the form.

-This form gives the said person permission to collect your child from Farmyard at any time.
-Therefore, you will not have to inform the office on a daily basis regarding this.
+This form gives the listed person/s permission to collect your child from Farmyard at any time.
+Therefore, you will not have to inform the office daily regarding this.

-However, a phone call from you will be necessary every time you send a person whose name is not on the purple form.
+However, a phone call or WhatsApp from you will be necessary every time you send a person whose name is not on the purple form.

 Permission for photos to be posted on social media

-All extra-mural activities start on the 1st February 2019 and end on 29th November 2019.
+All extra-mural activities start on 1 February 2021 and end 30 November 2021.
 No extra-mural activities will be reflected on your January account.
 There will be no charge for the promotional lessons offered in January.